 App developers understand that funding for education is limited.
 This is even more true for funding in special education.
 Because of this, there is a whole world of free apps to support students and teachers.
 There are also several low cost apps that cost only a dollar or two.
 For example, I needed an OCR scanning app that would scan documents into a PDF.
 I found that the free Microsoft Office Lens was the perfect tool to do this.
 While I did need to invest in an iPad or Android phone, the devices have paid for themselves.
 I have found ways to do tasks that previously would have been very hard or expensive to accomplish.

 My website is filled with lots of free and low cost app reviews.
 I’m linking to my “app” tag so readers can find all of my app posts in one place.
+One of my most popular posts is on reimagining the use of a teleprompter application for enlarging text as an alternative to screen magnification tools.

 Listen to what the user needs